Did you Know? List of Interesting Facts

 - Fact 15

-- The average cost of owning a medium sized dog, over a 10 year period, is estimated as over $13,000!
-This provides a good
+- The average cost of owning a medium-sized dog, over ten years, is estimated at over $13,000!
+This provides a good idea of

-The Great Dane’s height and weight place him among the largest breeds.
+The Great Dane’s height and weight place him among the giant breeds.
+Only

 This giant breed is apartment-friendly because of his quiet, inactive nature, but before